The sooner a family receives the right support, the sooner they are able to improve their situation and prevent the need for prolonged support.

 Our West Sussex Partnership Families Strategic Plan provides more detail.

-We work alongside our West Sussex partners, including the district and borough councils.
+The Integrated Prevention and Earliest Help (IPEH) team works alongside our West Sussex partners, including the district and borough councils.
 We also call on the skills and knowledge of services who work closely with families and children, including:

 - heads and governors of schools